About William Scotia

 We get asked this a lot.
 The honest answer is no — and you should be skeptical of anyone in SEO who says otherwise.

-E-E-A-T used to be mainly a YMYL concern.
-The December 2025 core update changed that — now every content type gets strict experience and expertise evaluation.
+E-E-A-T used to be treated as mainly a YMYL concern.
+Google's December 2025 core update made clear that every content type gets strict experience and expertise evaluation.